Maria Beatrice d'Este, Duchess of Massa: Duchess regnant

 When Maria Beatrice's mother died in 1790, she succeeded her as Duchess of Massa and Carrara, but, despite turning out to be a scrupulous administrator, she never moved to her new duchy.

 After the French conquest of Northern Italy, she spent her life mostly in Austria, eventually at the imperial court of her nephew-in-law Francis II/I, in Vienna.
 In 1808 she also became his mother-in-law following his marriage to her youngest daughter, Maria Ludovika.

 She had previously been mother-in-law of the late Elector Charles Theodore of Bavaria, through marriage of another of her daughters Maria Leopoldine, and was still mother-in-law of King Victor Emmanuel I of Sardinia, through marriage of her eldest daughter Maria Theresa.
 In 1812, her eldest son and heir, the future Francis IV, Duke of Modena, in turn married his own niece, Maria Beatrice of Savoy, daughter of the latter-mentioned Maria Theresa.

 In accordance with the 'principle of legitimacy' advocated by Metternich at the Congress of Vienna, Maria Beatrice was restored as sovereign of the 'Duchy of Massa and Principality of Carrara' in 1815, and the Imperial fiefs in Lunigiana, which had not been re-established, were also bestowed upon her.
 With an agreement in December, however, she ceded them to her son Francis IV who had been installed on the throne of the Duchy of Modena and Reggio, as heir to his father Ferdinand, in turn held to be the legal successor of Ercole III.
+At the time Archduchess Maria Beatrice was Empress Maria Theresa's last surviving daughter-in-law.

-On her death, in 1829, she too was succeeded as ruler of Massa and Carrara by Francis IV, who in a few years completely assimilated the ancient Tuscan duchy within the 'Este States' (Stati Estensi), as his Duchy was officially styled.
-The House of Austria-Este was to rule Modena until 1859.
+On her death, in 1829, she too was succeeded as ruler of Massa and Carrara by Francis IV, who in a few years completely assimilated his mother's ancient Tuscan domains within the 'Este States' (Stati Estensi), as his Duchy was officially styled.
+The House of Austria-Este was to rule Modena until 1859, when Second Italian War of Independence occurred.